 - Route planning software;

 Fleets are usually a good option for local businesses, as they have set shipping boundaries.
 Plus, if the vehicles are adorned with your logo and branding, this serves as extra promotion.

 10. Customer Experience

-Consumers expect to receive their items quickly and in one piece.
-They also expect to be able to reach you if any of the above issues occur.
+Consumers expect to receive their items quickly and in one piece when they shop online.
+They also expect to be able to reach you if any of the above online shopping issues occur.
 As an online retailer, you should have several points of contact.
 If you are able, employ knowledgeable customer service representatives for every step of the shopping experience.